edf-hpc/puppet-hpc/doc/manpages/hpc-config-apply.md

 # EXAMPLES

-To simply apply the default puppet environment
+To simply apply the default puppet environment:

     hpc-config-apply

-To apply the 'test' environment in verbose mode
+To apply the 'test' environment in verbose mode:

     hpc-config-apply -v -e test